ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

 .. [#hmm7] Again we remind the reader that the backward procedure will be used
            in the solution to Problem 3, and is not required for the solution of Problem 1.

+.. [#hmm8] In cases wherea Bakis type model is used, i.e., left-right models
+           where the number of states is proportional to the average duration, explicit inclusion of state duration density is neither necessary nor is it useful.

+.. [#hmm9] Again the ideas behind using explicit state duration densities are
+           due to Jack Ferguson of IDA.
+Most of the material in this section is based on Ferguson's original work.

 .. rubric:: References